csonday/IE-271-2526/README.md

 ##  2. <a name='PythonVirtualEnvironments'></a>Python Virtual Environments
-Generally, a **Python Virtual Environment** is an isolated space within your computer where you can work on your Python projects -- separately from your system-installed Python [^1].
+Generally, a **Python Virtual Environment** is an isolated space within your computer where you can work on your Python projects -- separately from your system-installed Python.

-**Why?**
+**Why build an isolated space?**

-In web development, all projects do not have the same dependencies or packages (see imports).
+In the context of managing codespaces, we start "building" different versions of Python everytime we work on projects.
+We "customize" these installations by adding dependencies or packages -- this is how we make each version of Python specific to a project or task.
 Some projects will require `pandas`, some projects don't.
 Some projects need special packages for AI, some do not.

-**Why?**
+**Why is this important in Web Application?**

-To deploy a web application, you have to configure a *virtual Machine* based on the Python settings of your project.
+To deploy a web application, you have to configure a *Virtual Machine* based on the Python settings of your project.
 A virtual machine (VM) is a remotely accessible computer -- usually connected to a network for web deployment.
 When a VM is created for a project, it is literally a computer with no applications, only the operating system.
 You will need to install the required applications.

-**How does a Python Environment help with that?**
+**What do Virtual Environments have to do with VMs?**

-When a virtual environment is created, it is a *vanilla* Python -- i.e. no configurations, no installed dependencies.
-You get to start from scratch and you get to track your configurations.
-It's like cloning your Python so each project gets its *custom* Python build.
+To make the VM work, you basically want to copy your "customized Python" into the new computer.
+You can easily do this by cloning all of the settings and configurations that you did with your Virtual Environments.

 ##  3. <a name='CreatingyourFirstVenv'></a>Creating your First Venv